-While simple in concept, syringes have multiple variants and parts which are interchangeable dependent on the intended use of the syringe.
-Generally speaking these are factors which may vary dependent on the syringe being used.
+While simple in concept, syringes have multiple variants and parts that are interchangeable depending on the intended use of the syringe.
+Generally speaking, these are factors that may vary dependent on the syringe being used.

 One Size Doesn’t Fit All

 Different syringes will take on different sizes dependent on whether they are being used for injection, tubing, or irrigation.
-This is due to the relationship of volume and pressure.
+This is due to the relationship between volume and pressure.
 Smaller syringes (1 – 10ml) are typically used to inject medication into a patient while large syringes (20 – 70ml) with higher volume are typically used for irrigation.
-Most medium sized syringes which occupy the territory of 10 – 12ml are used for tubing, such as with catheters and other medical tubings.
+Most medium-sized syringes which occupy the territory of 10 – 12ml are used for tubings, such as with catheters and other medical tubings.